GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 Beware of possible artefacts in the computed solution along the trench when rupture becomes very shallow and the source zone is nonuniform.
 This would typically manifest itself as rare high-points in the solution.
-In our experience this is not detectable when Kajiura filtering is applied.
-In general we suggest to always apply Kajiura filtering.
-It is not done above so we can avoid distributing elevation data with the package, and also because often it is best to apply Kajiura filtering AFTER unit sources have been combined (see next paragraph).
+In our experience this is not detectable when Kajiura filtering is applied (and is often not detectible in any case -- but you should check for it).
+In general we suggest to always apply Kajiura filtering, although that is not done above so we can avoid distributing elevation data with the package.
+Also, as discussed below, often it is best to apply Kajiura filtering AFTER unit sources have been combined (see next paragraph).

-The option 'orthogonal_near_trench=TRUE' has also be used to reduce this issue.
+The option 'use_improved_downdip_lines=TRUE' can reduce the above issues.

 If a fine unit source spacing is used and the unit source deformations are combined to produce tsunami initial conditions, then it may be best to apply Kajiura filtering